statamic/v2-docs/content/pages/3.guides/1.getting-started/index.md

 ### About that License Key and Trial Mode

 If you don't have a license key, that's okay!
-You can use Statamic in trial mode for as long as you'd like in your local development environment.
-Just be sure to [purchase](https://trading-post.statamic.com) and add the key to your system config before you launch, otherwise your users will simply see a big Statamic logo.
+You can use Statamic in developer mode for as long as you'd like in your local development environment.
+Just be sure to [purchase](https://trading-post.statamic.com) and add the key to your system config before you launch, otherwise you won't be able to access your control panel.

 ### Site URL and Permalinks